home-assistant/iOS/README.md

 ```

 Xcode should generate provisioning profiles in your Team ID and our configuration will disable features your team doesn't have like Critical Alerts.
 You can find your Team ID on Apple's [developer portal](https://developer.apple.com/account).

-## Xcode 12 Issues

-Apple shipped Xcode 12 with several regressions that impact Home Assistant and you will need to work around those that we cannot automatically fix in code:

-1. If you experience `Clibsodium` module errors, retrying the build should find it afterwards after a few attempts.
-Once it is able to build once, it should stop misbehaving.
-1. For Xcode 12 releases before 12.2 beta 2, you will need to copy `libnfshared.dylib` from an older version of the Xcode 12 betas to run on the iOS 14 simulator.
-You can replicate the steps the [CI does to get compatibility](https://github.com/home-assistant/iOS/blob/master/.github/workflows/ci.yml).

 ## Code style